Brazil tower block collapses after inferno

 More than 150 firefighters are battling the blaze which is thought to have been caused by a gas explosion.

-The high-rise had been occupied by squatters, and firefighters fear more people may have been trapped inside.
+The high-rise had been occupied by squatters.
+Fire authorities said they feared more people were trapped inside.

 Witnesses said flames spread quickly from one of the lower floors and set an adjacent building on fire.